 To ensure female genetics, one can acquire clones and utilize feminization methods (genetic modification).
 For those working with regular seeds, it is crucial to know how to determine the sex of your plant.
 This knowledge is invaluable for developing new genetics, collecting seeds, or cultivating sinsemilla.
 Mastering this skill is essential for achieving optimal results in your cannabis cultivation endeavors.

 Hermaphrodite cannabis can express both sex organs and self-pollinate.
 (Amy Phung/Leafly)

-When a female plant develops both male and female sex organs, it is considered a hermaphrodite.
+When a female plant possesses both male and female sex organs, it is classified as a hermaphrodite.
 This means your cannabis plant is now capable of producing pollen that can pollinate your entire garden.
 “Herming out,” as some call it, is something that generally happens when a plant becomes excessively stressed.
 Some plant stressors include:

 - Plant damage

 There are two types of hermaphrodite plants.
 Although both lead to pollen production, true hermaphrodites develop sacs that must rupture, while anthers are exposed as pollen-producing stamens.

 The other primary cause of hermaphrodite plants lies in the plant’s genetics.
 To safeguard your garden, it is advisable to steer clear of plants with inferior genetics or a track record of hermaphrodite development.
 If you notice any pollen sacs or anthers at any point, remove the plant from your garden immediately to prevent pollination of female plants.

 When considering pollination for your crop, keep in mind that pollen is highly potent and exceptionally adept at dispersal.
 Keep your males intended for pollination far from your garden space and work carefully with that pollen.